godotengine/godot-docs/tutorials/3d/spatial_material.rst

 For Godot 3, instead of following the trend and focusing on shader graphs, we put in most of the work offering a default material that covers far more use cases.
-This replaces the old "FixedMaterial" in Godot 2.x
+This replaces the old FixedMaterial resource in Godot 2.

 SpatialMaterial is a 3D material and aims to have most features artists look for in a material.
 Additionally, it can be converted